apache/incubator-heron/website/content/docs/developers/troubleshooting.md

 stream.
 If spouts are not consuming and emitting the data at the same rate as it is produced, we call this scenario `spout lag`.

-Some spouts, like `Kafka Spout (TODO: Add link)` have a lag metric that can be directly used to measure health.
+Some spouts, like `Kafka Spout` have a lag metric that can be directly used to measure health.
 It is recommended to have some kind of lag metric if you have a custom spout, so that its easier to check, as well as can be used to set up monitoring alerts.